Universal Creative: Current projects

-Universal Creative is in the process of developing Epic Universe.

-Epic Universe, the fourth park to be added to the Universal Orlando Resort portfolio, was announced in August 2019.
-It will feature an entertainment center, hotels, shops, restaurants and more.
-It is expected to be located within a larger 750-acre site that will nearly double Universal's total available acreage in Central Florida.
-No opening date has been announced.

-On January 11, 2023, Universal announced two projects: a "new concept"-styled theme park geared towards families with children in Frisco, Texas, and a "horror-experience" in Las Vegas, Nevada.
+On January 11, 2023, the company announced Universal Kids Resort, a "new concept"-styled theme park geared towards families with children in Frisco, Texas.
+On June 26, 2025, a second version of Universal Horror Unleashed, a "horror-experience", was announced for Chicago.

+On December 19, 2023, Universal confirmed it had "acquired land" near Bedford, UK, and is "at the early stages of exploring its feasibility for a potential park, and resort at this site".
+In April 2025, the UK government gave the green light to the project, and that subject to planning approvals, the planned opening date would be in 2031.

 Past projects

 Patents

 Universal Creative files numerous patents for new technologies with the United States Patent and Trademark Office.
 In 2019, Universal Creative filed 43 patents.
 Some notable patents include the SCOOP ride vehicle designed for The Amazing Adventures of Spider-Man in Universal Orlando Resort, interactive wand technology for the Wizarding World of Harry Potter, and moving portraits for the queue of Harry Potter and the Forbidden Journey.
 "We actually had to create the technology which was used to make those portraits look like moving paintings," said Thierry Coup, Senior Vice President of Universal Creative's Creative Studio.
-"There's a whole portfolio of patents that Universal filed just with the creation of this attraction."
+"There's a whole portfolio of patents that Universal filed just with the creation of this attraction".